 In the modern era of biotechnology, with the aid of computational science, almost every living process can be mapped if not outright manipulated.
-New biotechnical processes and products are developed every year in the areas of medicine, agriculture, environment, and industry.
+New biotechnical processes and products are developed every year in medicine, agriculture, the environment, and industry.
 As a field that touches multiple disciplines, biotechnology careers can vary dramatically in educational requirements, salary benefits, and work environments.
-Those in the field of biotechnology can go on to discover new ways to optimize food sources, sidestep genetic defects, cure terminal diseases, and extend human life.
+Those in biotechnology can discover new ways to optimize food sources, sidestep genetic defects, cure terminal diseases, and extend human life.
 But regardless of the specialization one pursues, a degree in biotechnology is the first step into a world where the overarching mandate is to change the limits of what’s possible.

 Become a Genetic Engineer

 Genetic engineers rework genetic material to make organisms healthier and more efficient.
 They directly manipulate an organism’s genes, often using molecular tools to rearrange fragments of DNA.
-By altering those structural elements, genetic engineers can make a plant more resistant to disease or pests, or modify bacteria to carry drugs to targeted tissues.
+Genetic engineers can make a plant more resistant to disease or pests or modify bacteria to carry drugs to targeted tissues by altering those structural elements.

 Become a Bioinformatics Specialist

 Bioinformatics merges biological science and computer science.
-As the complexity and scope of biological understanding continues to grow, so does the complexity of the tools necessary to analyze it, and the concepts of big data and biotechnology are becoming increasingly interdependent.
-Modern day bioinformatics specialists take massive amounts of biological data—comparing multiple genes and their mutations, for example—and derive applicable insights from it through computational means.
+As the complexity and scope of biological understanding continue to grow, so does the complexity of the tools necessary to analyze it.
+The concepts of big data and biotechnology are becoming increasingly interdependent.
+Modern-day bioinformatics specialists take massive amounts of biological data—comparing multiple genes and their mutations, for example—and derive applicable insights from it through computational means.

-Whether developing the tools that mine the data, or analyzing the veracity of the results, this requires not only an understanding of biological processes, but also of statistical analysis, mathematics, and computer science.
-While twin PhDs were once the norm for those working in bioinformatics, more specialized and unified programs are emerging as the field matures and the need grows.
+Whether developing the tools that mine the data or analyzing the integrity of the results, this requires an understanding of biological processes and statistical analysis, mathematics, and computer science.
+While twin PhDs were once the norm for those working in bioinformatics, more specialized and unified master’s degree programs are emerging as the field matures and the need grows.

 Become a Biopharmaceutical Specialist

-Those who pursue a career in biopharmaceuticals discover, design, manufacture, and commercialize DNA-derived biotechnology products that include antibodies, vaccines, biosimilars, and cellular immunotherapies.
+Those who pursue a career in biopharmaceuticals discover, design, manufacture, and commercialize DNA-derived biotechnology products that include antibodies, vaccines, biosimilars, cosmetics and skincare, and cellular immunotherapies.

 Biopharmaceutical specialists can work at either end of the corporate scale—from the small startup firm to the multinational conglomerate—and the need is growing as quickly as the science.
-It’s estimated by the Pharmaceutical Research Manufacturers of America that in the future, one-fourth of all new medicines will be biopharmaceuticals of one sort or another.
-Due to the dynamic and complex regulatory landscape of biopharmaceuticals, development specialists must have an extensive background in biological sciences as well as comprehensive pharmaceutical training.
+The Pharmaceutical Research Manufacturers of America estimate that one-fourth of all new medicines will be biopharmaceuticals of one sort or another in the future.
+Due to the dynamic and complex regulatory landscape of biopharmaceuticals, development specialists must have an extensive background in biological sciences and comprehensive pharmaceutical training.